nathanReitinger/4182-project1/README.md

 <> that file expects a syntactically correct dictionary
 <> if one of the values is incorrectly formatted, it is skipped (this is the "False False-False above")
 <> you can add your own fields this way by either copy-pasting the first one or making a new dictionary
 <> this is based around the IP.show() structure.
-Here it is for Clarity
+Here it is for clarity

 ###[ IP ]###
   version   = 13